open-craft/opencraft/documentation/installation.md

     vagrant ssh

-To check if everything is set up properly you can run ``make test.unit`` inside your new environment.
+To check if everything is set up properly, you can run ``make test.unit`` inside your new environment.

 Vagrant will set up a VirtualBox share mapping your local development directory